tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - how do you feel about growing older? what have been the best and worst things?
 - do you feel I'm a good father or mother to my children? how would you counsel me to be better?
 - what is the most important thing you recommend I do or experience in my life that you did or did not get to do?
+- is there anything you have wanted to say to me but never have? what is it?
+-

 # Quotes